 The Messenger of God was identified by the Hebrew word “MALAK.”

-He sometimes spoke as Himself, and He sometimes spoke as God.
-He was also called “God.”
+He sometimes spoke as God and sometimes spoke as Himself.

 The very first appearance of the Messenger, was to Hagar, in Genesis 16:7-13, where the He was first called “God.”
 There we read:

 “Then she called the name of YHVH who spoke to her, You-are-the-ELOHIM-who-Sees, for she said, ‘Have I also here seen Him who sees me?’”

 In Genesis 21:17, the Messenger spoke to Hagar as Himself, saying “God has heard the voice of the lad” and then He spoke as God saying, “Arise, lift up the lad…for I will make a great nation of him.”